 They can move very quickly to escape predators and find food.
 These rats can be distinguished from other rats by their red fur and uniformly black tail.

-CTA: Rats can spread bacteria and disease.
-If you suspect rats in your home, call our professionals today for a FREE estimate.
+Rats can spread bacteria and disease.
+If you suspect rats in your home, contact our professionals today for a FREE estimate.

 6 Reasons Why Roof Rats Get Into Your Home